-WorkSource wants all workers to be safe while in the workplace.
-Whether a manager, CEO or employee, steps should be taken to make sure that your work setting is prepared for any type of emergency in the workplace.
-OSHA has published a new booklet outlining how to prepare for an emergency in the workplace.
-WorkSource Staffing breaks down what you need to know in order to keep your employees safe.
+Preparing for workplace emergencies, long before they happen, is critical.
+WorkSource knows the importance of keeping every worker safe.
+Whether a manager, CEO or employee, steps should be taken to make sure that your work setting is prepared to handle any type of workplace emergency.
+OSHA provides a free booklet outlining how to prepare for workplace emergencies.
+In this post, WorkSource Staffing breaks down what you need to know in order to keep your employees safe.

 What is an Emergency?